Water Baptism

 What Does Water Baptism Signify?

 When God baptizes you into Christ, you become a new creation in your spirit, not in your body (flesh).
 Your body remains corruptible until the Resurrection, but something inside changes.
 Your heart is washed clean by the blood of Jesus, and your spirit is quickened (made alive) by the Holy Spirit.
 You now have the ability to communicate with God, hear His voice, love and obey Him, overcome sin, and walk out your salvation by faith.
+And this is the Father's will which hath sent me, that of all which he hath given me I should lose nothing, but should raise it up again at the last day.
+And this is the will of him that sent me, that every one which seeth the Son, and believeth on him, may have everlasting life: and I will raise him up at the last day.
 John 6:39-40

 Therefore, water baptism symbolically identifies us as new creations in Christ.
 By going down in the water, we illustrate that our old man is dead to sin and buried by faith in Christ.
 As a result, we are free from our old master Satan.
 By being raised up out of the water, we show that our new man is raised by the Spirit and made alive by faith in Christ.
 Since our new Master is the Lord Jesus, we commit to walk in righteousness (not by our old ways and fleshly habits but by our new life in Christ through the power of the Holy Spirit dwelling in our spirit).